PageZ948/AI_VSCode/csv-matcher/README.md

 1. **Upload File**: Upload your CSV file that contains device information
 2. **Select Column**: Choose which column in your file contains the device model or product name
-3. **Process**: The tool matches your devices against the database's "product_name" column and adds the corresponding "profiles" information
+3. **Process**: The tool first tries to find exact matches in the database's "product_name" column.
+For items without an exact match, it uses fuzzy matching to find the closest match.
+It then adds the corresponding "profiles" information.
 4. **Download**: Get your enhanced CSV file with all the original data plus the matched profiles

 ## Color Coding